-Eurovision Song Contest awarded Guinness world record
+Eurovision Song Contest awarded Guinness world record23 May 2015 at 14:35 CEST

 An adjudicator from the global authority in record-breaking achievement was in Vienna, Austria to present EBU Director General Ingrid Deltenre and Executive Supervisor Jon Ola Sand with the award on the day of the 2015 Grand Final which will be seen by nearly 200 million people in 45 countries tonight, 23rd of May.